 Find more in-depth tips and tricks in this ultimate guide to making money on Blogger.

-Since Google Site is a landing page builder, there are multiple ways to make money online:
+Since Google Sites is a landing page builder, there are multiple ways to make money online:

 - Design opt-in landing pages – Use Google Sites pages as landing pages for list building.
-Since Google Sites does not provide an A/B split testing feature, you might have to use a website URL rotator such as ClickMagick to optimize the lead funnel.
-Manage your email list with a quality service provider like Aweber and earn money from the email list by offering targeted offers on the back-end.
+Since Google Sites does not provide an A/B split testing feature, you may need to use a website URL rotator, such as ClickMagick, to optimize the lead funnel.
+Manage your email list with a quality service provider like AWeber and earn money from your email list by offering targeted offers on the back end.
 Here is a list of DFY (Done-for-You) email templates for affiliate marketing.

 - Use as a bridge page – Utilize Google Sites to create bridge pages to promote affiliate offers through paid advertising methods such as Google Ads, social ads, solo ads, and native ads.
-Use conversion boosters such as targeted exit popups (use ConvertBox to create those) and countdown timers.
+Use conversion boosters, such as targeted exit popups and countdown timers.

 FAQs on Google Sites vs Blogger